 If you are seeking a legendary saxman steeped in the traditions of R&B, Blues, and Rock ‘n’ Roll, you have come to the right place.
 Crispin Cioe is a renowned music director, saxophonist, composer, and songwriter who has played and recorded with James Brown, the Rolling Stones, Solomon Burke, Tom Waits, Ray Charles and the Ohio Players, among others.
-A founding member of the legendary horn section The Uptown Horns, Crispin has played on more than 600 albums.
+A co-founding member of the legendary horn section The Uptown Horns, Crispin has played on more than 600 albums.
 Featured in Westport Rocks!
 The Greatest Stories Ever Told, Crispin is counted among Connecticut’s most gifted musicians.

 In Performance at The White House